Succession (TV series): Critical response

-The series has received an average score of 94% on Rotten Tomatoes and a score of 83 on Metacritic.
-In 2022, Rolling Stone ranked Succession number 11 on its list of the 100 greatest TV shows.
+The series has received an average score of 95% on the review aggregator website Rotten Tomatoes and a score of 85 on Metacritic.
+In 2021, BBC Culture polled 206 "critics, journalists, academics and industry figures" from around the world to compile the 100 greatest television series of the 21st century; Succession came in at number 10.
+In 2022, Rolling Stone ranked the show number 11 on its list of the 100 greatest TV shows.
+In 2023, Variety ranked Succession #13 on its own list of the 100 greatest TV shows of all time.
+The series has often drawn parallels to the works of William Shakespeare, particularly King Lear.

-The first season was met with highly positive reviews from critics.
-On the review aggregation website Rotten Tomatoes, the season holds an approval rating of 89% with an average rating of 7.9 out of 10, based on 87 reviews.
+The first season was met with positive reviews from critics.
+On the review aggregation website Rotten Tomatoes, the season holds an approval rating of 89% with an average rating of 7.9/10, based on 89 reviews.
 The website's critical consensus reads, "Peppering its pathos with acid wit, Succession is a divine comedy of absolute power and dysfunction – brought to vivid life by a ferocious ensemble."
 Metacritic, which uses a weighted average, assigned the season a score of 70 out of 100 based on 29 critics, indicating "generally favorable reviews".

-The second season received high critical acclaim.
-On Rotten Tomatoes, the season holds a 97% rating with an average rating of 8.95 out of 10, based on 236 reviews.
+The second season received widespread critical acclaim.
+On Rotten Tomatoes, the season holds a 97% rating with an average rating of 8.9/10, based on 238 reviews.
 The website's critical consensus reads, "Succession returns in darkly funny form, with sharp writing, exceptional performances, and a surprising new level of sympathy for some of television's least likable characters."
 On Metacritic, the season has a weighted average score of 89 out of 100, based on 19 critics, indicating "universal acclaim".

-The third season received widespread critical acclaim.
-On Rotten Tomatoes, the season holds a 97% approval rating with an average rating of 9.35 out of 10, based on 141 reviews.
+The third season received critical acclaim.
+On Rotten Tomatoes, the season holds a 97% approval rating with an average rating of 9.3/10, based on 146 reviews.
 The website's critical consensus reads, "Fans already buying what Succession is selling will be pleasantly surprised to find its third season in crackling form – even if it gets a little too real from time to time."
 On Metacritic, the season has a weighted average score of 92 out of 100, based on 31 critics, indicating "universal acclaim".

+The fourth and final season has been met with widespread critical acclaim.
+On Rotten Tomatoes, the season holds an approval rating of 97% with an average rating of 9.2/10, based on 324 reviews.
+The website's critical consensus reads, "As compulsively watchable as ever, Succession's final season concludes the saga of the backbiting Roy family on a typically brilliant – and colorfully profane – high note."
+On Metacritic, the season has received a weighted average score of 92 out of 100, based on 31 critics, indicating "universal acclaim".